TheSethRose/X-Pilot/docs/PRD.md

    - As a user, I want to save and visualize data from streaming sessions.

 8. **Analytics**
-   - As a user, I want to track engagement metrics on my tweets over time.
+   - As a user, I want to track engagement metrics on my posts over time.
    - As a user, I want to visualize my follower growth and interaction patterns.

 9. **Automated Actions**